December 9, 2008

 Over The Counter (OTC) / Exchange traded

 An instrument traded OTC is negotiated directly between buyer and seller.
 An exchange traded instrument is bought and sold in a specific physical location where buyers and sellers meet.
 Most financial business used to be conducted in exchanges by open outcry (buyers and sellers stand in a circle and shout out what they are selling and buying).
 The traditional image of a trader in a colorful jacket shouting and waving his arms is open outcry.
-With programs like US Money Reserve, there are ways to help with gold exchanges or different currency assistance.
 Nowadays computer networks mean buyers and sellers do not have to be in the same physical location, and most business is OTC.

 The most popular and ‘ordinary’ flavor of ice-cream.
 Used to mean the simplest most common type of a financial instrument.
 The opposite of ‘exotic’.